Lively: Committed to Audiology

 Hearing care has an accessibility problem.
 In fact, 70-85% of adults 50+ with hearing loss do not receive the care they need.

 We're committed to changing this.
-We use telemedicine technologies and online hearing assessments at Lively to make audiologist-tuned and monitored hearing aids available to anyone who meets the requirements and has an internet connection.
+At Lively, we use video and other telehealth technologies including online hearing assessments to make custom-tuned and professionally-reviewed hearing aids available to anyone who meets our requirements.
 Recent studies have shown that approaches like ours are effective at making hearing care more accessible.

 While Lively can help increase the accessibility of hearing care, there will always be a need for traditional audiology practices.
-Many patients will opt for in-person care, or will need access to procedures such as otoscopy, probe-microphone measures, and advanced diagnostic testing.
-For these reasons, Lively will never replace the traditional model, only augment it.
+Some clients will opt for in-person care, or will need access to procedures such as otoscopy, probe-microphone measures, and advanced diagnostic testing.
+For these reasons, Lively will never replace the traditional model, only augment it - and we will always let you know if we believe it is important that you be seen in person by another qualified professional.

 The Highest Standards

-We're committed to complying with all laws and regulations related to online audiology and our legal team works closely with our Board of Advisors and company executives to ensure Lively always upholds the highest standards of the industry.
+We're committed to complying with all applicable laws and regulations related to online hearing aid dispensing and our legal team works closely with our Board of Advisors and company executives to ensure Lively always upholds the highest standards of the industry.

 Come Grow With Us

-If you're a licensed audiologist and want to help Lively make audiologist-based hearing care more accessible, let us know.
-While our waiting list is full, we'll be happy to reach out as soon as there's an opening.
+If you're a licensed audiologist or hearing aid dispenser and want to help Lively make hearing aids and professional care more accessible, let us know.
+We are always looking to add qualified, caring, and passionate professionals to our team!

 Frequently asked questions